tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 - enter the following in `Repository name` field: `IntegratedProjects`
 - click `Create repository` button, near bottom
 - note the new window with the title `tcrook0/IntegratedProjects`, near top
-- the new `GitHub` repository, `IntegratedProjects` has been created
+- the new `GitHub` repository, `IntegratedProjects`, has been created

 # Clone the New Repository on Local Machine